Asian Hotels (East) Ltd.

 TRANSFER TO RESERVES

-During the financial year 2015-16 an amount of Rs.
+During the financial year 2017-18 an amount of Rs.
 150 lacs (Rs.
 150 lacs last year)has been transferred to General Reserve out of amount available for appropriations.

-The Board of Directors are pleased to recommend a dividend @ 20% i.e. Rs.
-2/- perequity share(previous year Rs.
+The Board of Directors are pleased to recommend a dividend of Rs.
+2.50 per equity share(previous year Rs.
 2/- per equity share) on 11527797 equity shares of Rs.
-10/ - each for the year ended 31 March 2016.
+10/ - each forthe year ended 31st March 2018.
 The total cost to the Company on account of dividendpayment will be Rs.
 347.43 lacs including dividend distribution tax of Rs.
 59.24 lacsresulting in a payout of 23.57% of the standalone profits after tax of the Company.

 BUSINESS OVERVIEW AND OPERATING PERFORMANCE/ STATE OF COMPANY'S AFFAIRS

-In terms of proviso to sub section (3) of Section 129 of the Companies Act 2013 areport on the performance and financial position of each of the subsidiaries of theCompany is annexed herewith marked as Annexure I to thisReport.
+In terms of proviso to sub section (3) of Section 129 of the Companies Act 2013 astatement containing salient features of the financial statement of each of thesubsidiaries of the Company in Form AOC-1 is annexed herewith marked as Annexure I to thisReport.
 The audited financial statement of each of the subsidiaries has also been uploadedon the website of the Company viz. www.ahleast.com

 AUDITORS & AUDITORS' REPORT

 Pursuant to the provisions of Section 204 of the Companies Act 2013 your Board hadappointed M/s.
-D. Raut & Associates Practicing Company Secretariesto conduct Secretarial Audit under the provisions of Section 204 of the Companies Act2013 for the financial year 2015-16.
-The Secretarial Audit Report for the financial yearended 31 March 2016 is annexed herewith marked as Annexure II to this Report.
+D. Raut & Associates Practicing Company Secretary to undertakeSecretarial Audit of your Company for the financial year 2018-19.
+The Secretarial AuditReport in Form MR-3 for the financial year ended 31st March 2018 is annexed herewithmarked as Annexure II to this Report.
 The Secretarial Audit Report does not contain anyqualification reservation or adverse remark.

 DIRECTORS AND KEY MANAGERIAL PERSONNEL

-No Director or Key Managerial Personnel was appointed or resigned during this yearexcept Ms. Rita Bhimani whose appointment was regularised at Annual General Meeting heldon 31 July 2015 as an Independent Director.
-Details of Directors seeking re-appointment as required underRegulation 36(3) of SEBI (Listing Obligations & DisclosureRequirements) Regulation 2015 are given in the notice calling Annual General Meeting of theCompany.
+No Director or Key Managerial Personnel was appointed or has resigned during thefinancial year 2017-18.
+Details of Directors seeking re-appointment as required underRegulation 36(3) of the SEBI (Listing Obligations &Disclosure Requirements)Regulations 2015 forms a part of the notice calling Annual General Meeting of theCompany.

-BOARD EVALUATION AND NOMINATION & REMUNERATION POLICY
+BOARD EVALUATION AND NOMINATION AND REMUNERATION POLICY

-The Board of Directors acknowledges the responsibility for ensuring compliance with theprovisions of Sections 134(3)(c) and 134(5) of the Companies Act 2013 in the preparationof the annual accounts for the financial year ended 31stMarch 2018 and based upon representations from the Management the Board states that:
+In accordance with the provisions of Sections 134(3)(c) and 134(5) of the CompaniesAct 2013 for the preparation of the annual accounts for the financial year ended 31stMarch 2018 and based upon representations from the Management the Board states that:

 c) the Directors have taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of the Act for safeguarding theassets of the Company and for preventing and detecting fraud and other irregularities;